saijahnavir/flashcards/README.md

 - An application which allows users to add flashcards for study references.
 - Clicking the 'add card' button on the widget page will display a pop-up that will read the data, and display it on the screen.
-- If the flashcard has an error, there's no worry! users can always delete and add another flashcard with correct details.
+- If the flashcard has an error, there's no worry! users can always delete (by clicking the 'x' on the flashcard) and add another flashcard with correct details.

 ## Tech Stack